sparklingrobots/nano2017/second_draft/meta/Questions.md

 "Rosa Luxemburg said the revolution would be a spiritual transformation and Adrienne traces that out beautifully in her post."
 Femme Too Deep podcast.
 Some people want to behave and some people want to get free.
 They're all surviving. -adrienne maree brown

 What it is for someone to love someone(s) they know are bad for them.
 Choosing individuality over a group that insists on the primacy of the group.

+# Beating The Story

+## Throughline p.21
+Solitude to belonging (Lo)
+Stable to chaotic (Society)

+## Core Question p.23
+Will Lo choose the stability of the Delvers, or the chaos of an unknown future?

+### Boildown p.23
+This is the story of a woman asked to face an outside threat, who discovers the danger is far closer to home--and the choice she makes between saving the world she has always known or creating something new and different.

+## Protagonist(s) p.25

+## Supporting character(s) p.33

+## Thematic Opposition p.41

+## Genre p.42

+## Stance (if relevant) p.44